B2B Social Media Strategies for Marketers

 Implementing Employee Advocacy Effectively

 The most effective approach is "Expert Amplification"—rather than encouraging all employees to share all content, specific experts share selected content relevant to their personal area of expertise and enrich it with their own insights.
+This strategy respects employee autonomy, makes sharing easier, and creates a sustainable long-term programme rather than asking everyone to become brand ambassadors overnight.

 Executive participation matters disproportionately.
 CEO content receives 4x more engagement than other content from LinkedIn members, and executives' interactions with company content receive 3.5x more algorithmic weight.
 LinkedIn Thought Leader Ads—which amplify employee posts as sponsored content—deliver 1.7x higher click-through rates and 62% lower cost-per-click than standard brand ads.